krussll/etsysimplicity/_posts/2019-08-22-lawn-bowls-rules.md

 * Once all players have finished their shots the game is scored (see below for details on how to score)
 * The winning team will get to go first on the next "end" (or leg).
 This will be played in the opposite direction to the previous end
 * The game continues until a predetermined number of ends are played - usually 18 or 21

+## Placing the mat

+**The mat must be placed by the bowler about to roll the jack.
+The mat must be placed centrally and squarely in line with the rink markers, with the back edge of the mat being at least 2 meters (6ft 6in) away from the ditch and the front edge no more than 25 meters (82ft) from the ditch.**

 ## Scoring the Game